What Manafort's Indictment Reveals About His New York City Real Estate Deals

 Mueller isn't buying it.
 In fact, the indictment specifically charges Manafort with "knowingly and willfully" making false and misleading statements regarding his work for the Ukrainians.
 He allegedly made one of those false statements to the Justice Department on Feb.
 10, 2017, around the time WNYC was investigating these real estate transactions.

-The unanswered question: what about the Trump Tower apartment?
+The unanswered question: What about the Trump Tower apartment?

 Good question.
 We reported about three real estate deals; only two of them are cited in the indictment as central to the money-laundering scheme.
 The third property is a condo in Trump Tower.
 It is not mentioned in the indictment, but the Limited Liability Company used to purchase that unit, "John Hannah, LLC," is named.